EPOCHS VI: The Size and Shape Evolution of Galaxies since z ~ 8 with JWST Observations: Introduction

-Galaxy structure and morphology remain the oldest studied and are still a set of crucial properties for us to understand the evolution of galaxies through cosmic time, although we know very little about these features at $z > 3$.
-Tracking the changes in the structural properties of galaxies from the era of early galaxy formation until the present day provides valuable insights into the processes of galaxy evolution.
-There have been major efforts over the past 30 years to study morphology and structure of distant galaxies with the Hubble Space Telescope \citep[\emph{HST}; ][]{Buitrago2008, Conselice2014a, Delgado-Serrano2010}, where the rest-frame optical properties of galaxies up to $z \sim 3$ can be studied and examined.
-These HST observations have shown us that galaxies appear to become progressively more irregular and peculiar at higher redshifts \citep[e.g.,][]{Conselice2003a,Lotz2004, Mortlock2013, Delgado-Serrano2010, Schawinski2014, Conselice2014a, Whitney2021}.
-The red Hubble filters are limited, in that they do not allow us to measure or observe the rest-frame optical light of galaxies back to within the first few Gyr of the universe; in fact the reddest HST filter, F160W on Hubble`s Wide Field Camera 3 (WFC3), only probes the rest-frame visible light of galaxies up to $z \sim 2.8$, but we know that galaxies exist at much higher redshifts \citep[e.g.,][]{adams2023, austin_2023, curtis-lake_2023, Castellano_2022, Naidu_2022, Finkelstein_2023, Atek_2022, Yan_2022, Donnan_2022,Harikane_2023}.
-There has also been a large effort to study the structural and size evolution of galaxies theoretically, through the use of cosmological simulations, at a range of redshifts.
-These simulations predict that at higher redshift, galaxies become more compact, although that the dust distributions in galaxies attenuates bright cores, and increases the observed half-light radius.
+However, the red Hubble filters are limited, and do not allow us to measure or observe the rest-frame optical light of galaxies back to within the first few Gyr of the universe.
+In fact, the reddest HST filter, F160W on Hubble`s Wide Field Camera 3 (WFC3), only probes the rest-frame visible light of galaxies up to $z \sim 2.8$, but galaxies exist at much higher redshifts, and this paper aims to probe their evolution\citep[e.g.,][]{adams2023, austin_2023, curtis-lake_2023, Castellano_2022, Naidu_2022, Finkelstein_2023, Atek_2022, Yan_2022, Donnan_2022,Harikane_2023}.
+JWST is the best approach for measuring galaxies in the rest-frame optical where the effects of dust are limited.
+We can see why this longer wavelength data is needed through the use of cosmological simulations.
+These simulations predict that at higher redshift, galaxies in the absence of the effects of dust are intrinsically more compact resulting in a negative far-UV size-luminosity relation.
+However, when simulated with dust, the bright cores of these galaxies are attenuated, increasing the observed half-light radius.
+This brings the FUV size-luminosity relations in line with observations.
 Simulations, in agreement with observations, have also shown that galaxy sizes typically increase with increasing stellar mass, and show that compact galaxies may grow in size due to mergers or renewed star formation, with high-redshift stars moving outwards \citep[e.g.,][]{furlong_2017, marshall_2022, Roper_2022}.